-The most common treatments for childhood germ cell tumors are surgery and chemotherapy.
+The most common treatments for childhood germ cell tumors are surgery and, if the tumor is cancer, chemotherapy.
 Doctors rarely use radiation except for germ cell tumors in the brain.
-Seattle Children's offers all of these germ cell tumor treatments.
+Seattle Children’s offers all of these germ cell tumor treatments.

 Germ cell tumors tend not to form the same way in older children (and adults) as they do in young children, and doctors may not use the same treatments for different age groups.